lban2049/lodash/.aigne/doc-smith/docs/api-function.md

 ## curry

 Creates a function that accepts arguments for `func`.
 If enough arguments are provided, it invokes `func` and returns the result; otherwise, it returns a function that accepts the remaining arguments.
-The `_.curry.placeholder` value can be used as a placeholder for arguments.
+The `_.curry.placeholder` value may be used as a placeholder for arguments.

 | Arguments | Type | Description |
 | --- | --- | --- |